A note from Bear Claw Lodge regarding COVID-19:

 - Team members, contractors, and guests are responsible for cleaning and sanitizing commonly used surfaces after each personal use.
 An example of this includes bathroom sinks, countertops and door handles in team accommodations.

 - A rotating schedule of team members responsible for site-wide sanitation practices will be in effect – These duties will be performed multiple times a day and in assigned intervals throughout the course of each day.
-This checklist will be signed off on 3 times per day.
+This checklist will be signed off on a minimum of 3 times per day.